ksator/EVPN_DCI_automation/README.md

 sudo -s
 ```

-##### render the templates locally if you want to see what is going to be generated:
+##### render the templates locally if you want to see the configuration files that are going to be generated:
 ```
 ansible-playbook pb.renderremovevlans.yml
 ls render/*_removevlans.set